 Rachael Mounce GDC 174138

 Rachael came to dentistry because of a desire to make people feel better, and she has a very caring nature; but as a child she initially wanted to be a vet!
 After leaving school Rachael took some advice from her dad and decided to go into dentistry – as a trainee dental nurse.
 In 2003 she qualified as a dental nurse and worked for 3 years at a practice in Torquay; by this time Rachael was certain that dentistry was the perfect career for her and wanted to further her learning in the profession; a call to Bristol Dental Hospital found that the closing date for the 1st Dental Hygienist and Dental Therapist course was in 2 weeks, Rachael’s application was successful and she qualified as a Dental Hygienist and Therapist in 2009.
 Patients seeing Rachael will be guaranteed a broad, happy smile, and a caring, compassionate nature.The preventative treatments offered by a Therapist are vital because prevention is always better than cure!
 A little bit of care and attention everyday can prevent problems in the future, Rachael feels a solid dental regime can prevent a multitude of dental problems.
-Rachael may have only been with Absolute for a short time, but she has slotted in well and feels like she has been here for many years.
+Rachael is now a well established member of the Absolute team and has a very loyal patient base.
 Rachael is always happy to lend a hand with many other aspects of the practice, and we’re already very appreciative of the skills she brings to the team.

 Christina Weeks GDC 229389